awslabs/aws-cloudfront-extensions/edge/python/rt_log_transformer/README.md

 <img src='./CloudFrontMetrics.png'>

 The solution will collect real-time logs by Kinesis Data Stream and store it in S3 bucket.
 EventBridge will trigger MetricCollector every 5 min to collect the metric data by Athena and put it into DynamoDB table.
 The user can invoke the API Gateway to get the metric data in DynamoDB table.
-The API Gateway is authorized by Cognito and the user needs to provide a valid access token to invoke it
+The API Gateway is authorized by Cognito and the user needs to provide a valid access token to invoke it.

+This product includes GeoLite2 Data created by MaxMind, available from https://www.maxmind.com").

 ## Deployment